NzoCs/Learning-point-processes/docs/source/get_started/install.rst

 ==================

-``EasyTPP`` provides an open-source library for `Neural TPP`, with a fully automated pipeline for model training and prediction.
+``new_ltpp`` provides an open-source library for `Neural TPP`, with a fully automated pipeline for model training and prediction.

 Requirements